guyb27/Override/level08/walkthrough.md

 mkdir: cannot create directory `backups/home': Permission denied
 ```

-We move in `/tmp` and create the complete patht to avoid any errors:
+We move in `/tmp` and create the complete path to avoid any errors:

 ```bash
 level08@OverRide:/tmp$ ~/level08 /home/users/level09/.pass